peter88213/novelyst/docs/help/file_menu.md

 **Restore a "yWriter only" file**

-"novelyst" customizes the *.yw7* file format in a compatible way.
+*novelyst* customizes the *.yw7* file format in a compatible way.
 However, if you don't want to use your project witn *novelyst* any more, you can "clean up" your project, removing all custom extensions from the project file, with **File > Remove custom fields**.
 You will get a warning before *novelyst*-only data is deleted.

 **Warning:** This command will remove the *novelyst* specific project settings, such as auto-numbering mode and renamings.
 This will also remove special scene properties such as arc and style assignments.